 我 me: yipkaichuns (at) gmail (dot) com

-Yip Kai Chun is an artist-curator born, bred and living in Hong Kong.
-His first two solo exhibitions were about his mother (Incomplete Finale, 2012) and father (voice from the root, reclaiming, 2015) respectively.
-It was the creation of these two works that (re)set him on the path of art making.
+Yip Kai Chun is an artist-curator born and based in Hong Kong.
+His first two solo exhibitions were about his mother (‘Incomplete Finale’, 2012) and father (‘voice from the root, reclaiming’, 2015) respectively.
+It was the creation of these two works that (re)set him on the path of art.

-Yip studied Critical Intermedia Laboratory (2003-6) in the School of Creative Media, City University of Hong Kong, and Master of Cultural Studies (2006-8), Lingnan University, Hong Kong.
 He was awarded Special Mention, Media Art Category, The 21st ifva Media Art Exhibition, Hong Kong (2016).
 He is the winner of the 3rd VT Open Call, VT Artsalon, Taiwan (2016) and Open Call for Young Curators by Mur Nomade, Hong Kong (2015).
-He was in the curatorial team of Microwave International New Media Arts Festival in 2011-15 and 2017.
+Yip is currently studying the Certificate Programme of The New Centre for Research and Practice, USA.

 – – –